dsesar4/Radar_analysis/README.md

 2. DHMZ Bilogora
 3. DHMZ Osijek

-Lisca can be used for Istria, much of central and mountainous Croatia.
+Lisca can be used for Istria, Gorski kotar and much of central Croatia.

 Bilogora can be used for all of mainland Croatia.